-Please find attached the proposed Fiscal Year 2020-21 budget for tentative adoption, which includes the changes to both revenues, expenditures, and items discussed during the two (2) scheduled Town Council Budget Workshops held August 10,2020, and August 26,2020.
-The proposed budget was developed using the proposed millage rate of 2.6500 mills adopted through Resolution No. 20-45.
+Please find attached the tentative Fiscal Year 2020-21 budget for adoption, which includes the changes to both revenues, expenditures, and items discussed during the two (2) scheduled Town Council Budget Workshops held August 10,2020, and August 26,2020 and at the 1st Budget Hearing held September 8, 2020.
+The tentative budget was developed using the proposed millage rate of 2.6500 mills adopted through Resolution No. 20-45.

 The proposed millage rate was utilized by the Property Appraiser's Office ("PA") for purposes of the Truth in Millage ("TRIM") advertising notice.
 As per State TRIM Notice Law, the PA mailed out the TRIM advertisement to all property owners clearly illustrating both the proposed millage rate (2.6500 mills) and the lower "rollback" millage rate (2.3073 mills), for comparison purposes.
-The proposed millage rate does not prevent the Town Council from adopting a lower rate during our advertised Budget Hearings.

 The "rollback" millage rate is defined as the millage rate necessary to raise the same amount of ad valorem tax revenue as the previous Fiscal Year, excluding taxes from new construction.
 The "rollback" millage rate will not result in an increase of municipal taxes to the Town's property owners.